Joomla Extensions

 Remove action logs: When you keep track of what actions are performed on the website, the action log can grow quickly.
 You probably don't want to keep all the information and throw it away after 3 months, for example.
 For that, this plugin is suitable.

 General check-in (since Joomla 5): Do you know the locks for an item.
 Often someone has locked this item incorrectly and then it remains locked.
-With this plugin you can reactivate the checked out items after a certain time.
+With this plugin, you can reactivate the checked-out items after a certain time.

-Get Request: Create a Get request for a URL that you want to run at a certain time.
+Get Request: Create a Get request for a URL you want to run at a certain time.

-Clear Session Data: The "Clear Session Data" feature in Joomla is designed to delete temporary session data stored by the website.
+Clear Session Data: The "Clear session data" feature in Joomla is designed to delete temporary session data stored by the website.
 Session data is used to store information about users during their visit to the website, such as logged-in status, preferences and other temporary data.

-Offline switching: The website is switched offline or online each time the plugin is processed.
+Offline switching: The website is switched offline or online every time the plugin is processed.
 (To be honest, I can't think of a use case why you would want to do this, do you know?
 Let me know via the contact form;) )

-Joomla Update notification: This plugin in Joomla is designed to notify you via email of available updates for your Joomla installation.
+Joomla Update notification: This plugin in Joomla is designed to notify you via e-mail of available updates for your Joomla installation.

 How are scheduled tasks triggered?